RajeevS824/Traffic-Analysis-Dashboard/README.md

 Project Overview

 This project is a Traffic Police Data Analysis and Prediction Dashboard.
 It automates the process of cleaning, analyzing, and visualizing traffic stop records to provide actionable insights for law enforcement and policymakers.

-Here’s a clear description you can use for your repository and project explanation:

 Steps Done in the Project

 1. Data Cleaning